1. Personal Data

 Rommerskirchener Strasse 21

-2. Name and Address of the Data Protection Officer
+2. Name and Address of the Representative (GDPR art.
+27)

-The Data Protection Officer of the controller is: Sascha Kremer
+The Representative (GDPR art.
+27) of the controller is: Sascha Kremer

 3. Contact Possibility via the Website